luyz2000/refile/README.md

 requires that the object passed to it behaves similarly to Ruby IO objects, in particular it must implement the methods `size`, `read(length = nil, buffer = nil)`, `eof?`, `rewind`, and `close`.
-All of `File`, `Tempfile`, `ActionDispatch::UploadedFile` and `StringIO` implement this interface, however `String` does not.
+All of `File`, `Tempfile`, `ActionDispath::UploadedFile` and `StringIO` implement this interface, however `String` does not.
 If you want to upload a file from a `String` you must wrap it in a `StringIO` first.